Lance-Gee/Lance-Gee/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on: React!
+- 🔭 I’m currently working on: NextJs!
 - 🌱 I’m currently learning everything 😆
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2022 Goals: Contribute more to Open Source projects
+- 🥅 2023 Goals: Contribute more to Open Source projects

 <br />